 - Wrong size pins can make covers easy to remove, some even pop out by themselves!

-If you need professional safety advice, contact us anytime.
+If you need professional safety advice, book a consultation anytime.